Oram Group

-The Oram Group, Inc. (formerly Harold L. Oram, Inc.) is an American fund raising and public relations consulting firm specializing in liberal social causes.
+The Oram Group, Inc. (formerly Harold L. Oram, Inc.) is an American fundraising and public relations consulting firm specializing in liberal social causes.
 The group was founded in 1939 with clients that addressed social and political issues including human and civil rights, the environment, nuclear weapons, and refugee relief.

-The Oram Group, Inc. continues to serve the non-profit organization in the areas of religion, social action, health, civil rights, the environment, and performing arts.
+The Oram Group, Inc. continues to serve nonprofit organizations in the areas of religion, social action, health, civil rights, the environment, and performing arts.

 History

-Founder

 The firm's founder, Harold Leon Oram, was born on December 2, 1907, in Butler, Pennsylvania, to Austro-Hungarian immigrants, Samuel and Freda (Ginzler) Oram.
 After graduation from Butler High School, he spent two years at the University of Miami in Florida majoring in history and economics.
 In 1934, he earned a law degree from New York Law School, but appears never to have practiced law.

 In 1930, Oram began a journalism career in Texas.
 His first venture, a weekly paper called the Fort Worth Monitor, partnered him with Leopold Mamolen.
-When the newspaper failed, he left Texas and went to work for newspapers in Hartsdale and Brooklyn, New York, while he attending law school.
+When the newspaper failed, he left Texas and went to work for newspapers in Hartsdale and Brooklyn, New York, while attending law school.
 In 1936, Oram began working with the North American Committee to Aid Spanish Democracy, an activist group committed to the Loyalist side in Spain's Civil War.
 When that organization split, Oram joined the group's liberal faction that included Ralph Bates, Varian Fry, and Roger Baldwin and helped form the Spanish Refugee Relief Campaign.
 As Director of Publicity and Fund Raising for the organization, Oram was responsible for obtaining funds for relocating Spanish Loyalists who fled Spain following General Francisco Franco's victory.